akashche/inflate_flags_test/README.md

        by 0x4015C4: main (in ...)

-The second leak from the `inflate` -> `updatewindow` call will be present is some cases (previous leak will also show it as an "indirect one"):
+The second leak from the `inflate` -> `updatewindow` call will be present is some cases (previous leak will also show it as an "indirect" one):

     32,768 bytes in 1 blocks are indirectly lost in loss record 1 of 2 at 0x4C28BED: malloc (vg_replace_malloc.c:263)